-Stash Invest has a huge selection of investment options, including individual stocks like 3M, Bank of America and Netflix.
-Like Acorns, you only need $5 to get started and you can make deposits straight from your bank account.
+Stash Invest has a huge selection of investment options, including individual stocks like 3M, Bank of America, Netflix, and more.1 You only need $1 to get started and you can make deposits straight from your external bank account.

-With Stash, you have more control over the investment process and can choose from a broader selection of securities.
-Stash has no commissions or fees on trading, either, so it’s free to adjust your asset allocation.
-A future expansion includes banking services, which would make Stash a one-stop shop for money management.
+With Stash, you have more control over the investment process and can choose from a broader selection of 3,000+ stocks and ETFs.
+In addition, Stash also provides access to a robust banking service2 where users can get their pay up to 2 days early3.4 and Stock-BackⓇ rewards4 as well as retirement5 and custodial accounts (UGMA/UTMA)6, which makes Stash a one-stop shop for money management.

 iOS and Android